-104 - ACCELERATED ENGLISH 9 | 1.0 credit (DS)
+104 - ACCELERATED FOUNDATIONS IN COMPOSITION AND LITERATURE | 1.0 credit

-This foundational course is designed for the freshman students who demonstrate ability and proficiency in reading and writing.
-The accelerated course is faster- paced, with more complex literature studied as compared to the standard English 9 course.
+This foundational course is designed for the freshman students who demonstrate ability and proficiency in reading and writing: the accelerated course is faster- paced, with more complex literature studied as compared to the Foundations in Composition and Literature.
 Featured texts include, but are not limited to, Sandra Cisneros, A House on Mango Street, Markus Zusak's, The Book Thief, and two independent novel selections.
-PREREQUISITE: Top 85th percentile of class on English Entrance Exam.
+PREREQUISITES: Top 85th percentile of class on English Entrance Exam